Stop Tracking Purchase Orders in Excel

 Spreadsheets Lack Timely Insights

-With Excel spreadsheets, it’s challenging to analyse quickly for insights.
-Organising and working with the data in Excel requires skills many people don’t have.
+With Excel spreadsheets, it’s challenging to analyze quickly for insights.
+Organizing and working with the data in Excel requires skills many people don’t have.
 Without the skills and expertise to do it, generating an insightful report for an extensive amount of data can be time-consuming.

 Easy reporting and analytics data is essential to understand how your business is doing and identify areas for improvement.
 If you have a solution that provides insights and opportunities automatically based on your data, you can adjust to changing marketing conditions faster than your competitors.
 Relying on Excel for the insights can cost you both time and money.